The Artful Attitude of Eau Claire, Wisconsin

 The murals are changed out annually, keeping interest in the art scene fresh and alluring for locals and visitors.
 As I wandered the streets, it was evident that Eau Claire’s free public art enhanced this city’s vitality.

-Sandwiched between the sculptures and murals in downtown Eau Claire is a plethora of one-off boutiques, eateries, ice cream and coffee shops, vintage and antique stores – all very walkable.
+Sandwiched between the sculptures and murals in downtown Eau Claire is a plethora of one-off boutiques, eateries, ice cream and coffee shops, and vintage and antique stores – all very walkable.

 New construction is underway, including a new library and buildings designed for retail space on the first floor and apartments on higher floors.